kkomaz/debut/README.md

 ## About
-Debut is designed to help introduce yourself to the blockstack community, create a profile and upload your apps and discover other people's apps.
+debut is designed to help introduce yourself to the blockstack community, create a profile and upload your apps and discover other people's apps.

 Production Url: http://debutapp.social